Hunterteaegg/Linux_Device_Driver/README.md

     along with this program.
 If not, see <https://www.gnu.org/licenses/>.

 ## DESCRIPTION
     This repository is used to store and backup some sensors or devices drivers used in Linux of Raspberrypi.

-    Here is my compilation environment below:
+    Here is my compilation envionment below:
     - Kernel : aarch64 Linux 5.4.0-1023-raspi
     - OS : Ubuntu 20.04 focal
     - CPU : BCM2835 @ 4x 1.2GHz
     - Compiler : gcc v9.3.0

+## DRIVER LIST
+### SHT31
+    worked in I2C bus
+### BMP280
+    worked in SPI bus
+### GY-30
+    worked in I2C bus